-If you want to get shiny hair, here’s something to take note: cuticles (scales of the hair) start from the roots, so if you can flatten the cuticles closer to the roots, it means you get shinier hair.
-However, you have to brush your hair from the ends so you can untangle them, but always remember that you have to dry your hair from the roots in order to keep our hair healthy.
+If you want to get shiny hair, here’s something to take note of: cuticles (scales of the hair) start from the roots, so if you can flatten the cuticles closer to the roots, it means you get shinier hair.
+However, you have to brush your hair from the ends so you can untangle them, but always remember that you have to dry your hair from the roots in order to keep your hair healthy.

-How can you tell if Asian hair is unhealthy?
-Any signs to look out for e.g. split ends?
+How do we tell if Asian hair is unhealthy?
+What are the signs that we should look out for?